yundai09/TMA-QDA-workshop/modules/qda/_posts/2000-01-01-grounded-theory-approach.md

 We begin with close reading of texts and follow Deterding and Waters (2021) and Creswell (2007, p.
 148-158, 160-163) to code and analyze our documents in this workshop.

-The goal of coding is to reduce the data into themes.
+The core elements of qualitative data analysis is "coding the data, combining the codes into broader categories or themes, and displaying and making comparisons in the data graphs, tables, and charts" (Creswell, 2007, p.
+148).

 <br>

 #### Open coding

 We begin with open coding to form major categories of information about the phenomenon being studied.
-We use index codes for data reduction and retrieval.
+The goal of coding is to reduce the data into themes and assign names for those themes.

 <br>